AmiteK23/Collatz-Visualizer/README.md

 ## 🧠 About the Project

-This tool explores mathematical patterns hidden in the Collatz Conjecture, offering both **interactive data analysis** and **real-time 3D sequence rendering**.
+This tool explores the mathematical patterns hidden in the Collatz Conjecture, offering both **interactive data analysis** and **real-time 3D sequence rendering**.
+It serves as both a visualizer and an analytical tool to better understand this fascinating problem.

-It was built to showcase:
+Built to showcase:

 - ✨ Creative problem-solving
 - 📊 Full-stack web development